|

-This close, wild relative of domestic cattle has been classified as endangered.
-Gaurs are still found in scattered areas of India and Peninsular Malaysia, but numbers have declined drastically because of hunting, habitat alteration and exposure to disease from domestic cattle.
+This close, wild relative of domestic cattle has been classified by the IUCN in 2009 as threatened.
+The domesticated form (Bos frontalis) is not included in this classification.
+Small herds of wild gaurs are still found in scattered areas of southeast Asia, but numbers have declined drastically in the last century and continue to decline because of hunting, habitat alteration and exposure to disease from domestic cattle.

 Because of their size and strength and, since the Indian tiger is now almost extinct, gaurs have few predators other than humans.